dormant-chicken/sortty/README.md

 [-na --no_animation] when used, does not show fill and shuffle animation before sorting

-[-so --sound] plays sound depending on current index
+[-ns --no_sound] disables playing sound depending on current index

-[-sp --sound_pitch] default is 30, increasing it will increase the pitch depending on current index, does nothing if --sound is not used
+[-sp --sound_pitch] default is 30, increasing it will increase the pitch depending on current index, does nothing if --no_sound is used

 [-bs --bar_size] is 1, meaning the program will display the bars with a width of 1 terminal characters